fbpx

 6. Mulch: You can also add a layer of organic mulch around the base of your hydrangea tree to help retain moisture in the soil and discourage weed growth.
 Keep the mulch about 6″ away from the base of the trunk.

-Pinky winky panicle hydrangea tree for sale
+pinky winky panicle hydrangea tree for sale

 This ‘pinky winky’ tree is usually easier to find in the springtime at local garden centers.